Backpropagation: Overview

-In the derivation of backpropagation, other intermediate quantities are used; they are introduced as needed below.
-Bias terms are not treated specially, as they correspond to a weight with a fixed input of 1.
-For the purpose of backpropagation, the specific loss function and activation functions do not matter, as long as they and their derivatives can be evaluated efficiently.
-Traditional activation functions include but are not limited to sigmoid, tanh, and ReLU.
-Since, swish, mish, and other activation functions were proposed as well.
+In the derivation of backpropagation, other intermediate quantities are used by introducing them as needed below.
+Bias terms are not treated specially since they correspond to a weight with a fixed input of 1.
+For backpropagation the specific loss function and activation functions do not matter as long as they and their derivatives can be evaluated efficiently.
+Traditional activation functions include sigmoid, tanh, and ReLU.
+Swish, Mish, and many others.

 The overall network is a combination of function composition and matrix multiplication:

 For a training set there will be a set of input–output pairs, $\left\{(x_i, y_i)\right\}$.
 For each input–output pair $(x_i, y_i)$ in the training set, the loss of the model on that pair is the cost of the difference between the predicted output $g(x_i)$ and the target output $y_i$:

-Note the distinction: during model evaluation, the weights are fixed, while the inputs vary (and the target output may be unknown), and the network ends with the output layer (it does not include the loss function).
-During model training, the input–output pair is fixed, while the weights vary, and the network ends with the loss function.
+Note the distinction: during model evaluation the weights are fixed while the inputs vary (and the target output may be unknown), and the network ends with the output layer (it does not include the loss function).
+During model training the input–output pair is fixed while the weights vary, and the network ends with the loss function.

 Backpropagation computes the gradient for a fixed input–output pair $(x_i, y_i)$, where the weights $w^l_{jk}$ can vary.
-Each individual component of the gradient, $\partial C/\partial w^l_{jk},$ can be computed by the chain rule; however, doing this separately for each weight is inefficient.
-Backpropagation efficiently computes the gradient by avoiding duplicate calculations and not computing unnecessary intermediate values, by computing the gradient of each layer – specifically, the gradient of the weighted input of each layer, denoted by $\delta^l$ – from back to front.
+Each individual component of the gradient, $\partial C/\partial w^l_{jk},$ can be computed by the chain rule; but doing this separately for each weight is inefficient.
+Backpropagation efficiently computes the gradient by avoiding duplicate calculations and not computing unnecessary intermediate values, by computing the gradient of each layer – specifically the gradient of the weighted input of each layer, denoted by $\delta^l$ – from back to front.